 - If a submission is judged to be outside the scope of the SI but otherwise has merit, the EiC should be notified to redirect it to another part of the magazine.

-Final Manuscripts Due: The 1st of the following month, 2 months prior to issue date.
-For example, all final materials for an article in the April issue are due by February 1st.
+Final Manuscripts Due: The 1st of the following month, two (2) months prior to issue date.
+For example, all final materials for an article in the January issue are due by November 1st.

-Guest Editorials/Columns Due: The 15th of the following month, 1.5 months prior to issue date.
-For example, all final versions of Guest Editorials and columns in the April issue are due by February 15th.
+Guest Editorials Due: The 15th of the following month, one and a half (1.5) months prior to issue date.
+For example, all final versions of Guest Editorials and columns in the January issue are due by November 15th.

-Page Proofs Sent to Contact Author: 4 weeks prior to issue date.
+Page Proofs Sent to Contact Author: Four (4) weeks prior to issue date.

-Page Proofs Back to Department: 3 weeks prior to issue date.
+Page Proofs Back to Department: Three (3) weeks prior to issue date.

 Guest Editorial Guidelines

-Guest Editorials should be emailed in plain text to the publications office, along with color photographs of each Guest Editor.
+Guest Editorials should be emailed in plain text to the publication office, along with color photographs of each GE.
 Digital photographs should be in .tif format with at least 300 dpi resolution.

 Submission of Accepted Materials

-Please instruct authors to read the Author Guidelines page to determine what they need to send the Production Staff prior to the deadline.
+Please instruct authors to read the Author Guidelines to determine what they need to send the Publications Staff prior to the deadline.

-Please refer to the Publication Staff List for contact information.
+Please refer to the Publications Staff List for contact information.